FangzhouTang/fangzhoutang.github.io/index.md

 •	The polarization theory was used to demonstrate the feasibility of ship wake detection, and the detection accuracy under different polarization modes was compared.

-Study on Millimeter Wave Radiation Image Processing	Group Research
+**Project 5: Study on Millimeter Wave Radiation Image Processing	Group Research**[Independent Research]
-Advisor: Prof. Liangqi Gui                                                                                                          09/2019-09/2018
+Advisor: Prof. Liangqi Gui
+Sep.Seo/2019-Sep./2018

 •	Used basic image filtering, super-resolution, and image registration methods to improve image accuracy and make targets clearer.